typelevel/cats/docs/src/main/tut/typeclasses/traverse.md

 ```

 Here `traverse` still has knowledge of `List`, but we could just as easily use
-`Vector` or similar data type.
+`Vector` or some similar data type.
 Another example is a binary tree:

 ```tut:book:silent
 object tree {